 The General Practice Forward View promised an additional 3,000 mental health therapists working in primary care by 2020/21.

-NHS Digital data showed that as of September 2019, only 17 IAPT (improving access to psychological therapies) staff were working in general practice as of December 2019.
+NHS Digital data showed that as of October 2021, only 35 IAPT (improving access to psychological therapies) staff were working in general practice.

 Not so much a new role, rather new care settings and ways of working for existing types of mental health worker.
 The idea is to help enable GP practices or groups of practices embed mental health workers.

 188 in general practice in as of July 2021.